axelvanherle/axelvanherle.github.io/content/post/21-02-23_p2ptcpchatclient.md

 - `<QInputDialog>`: This header provides a class for creating dialog boxes that prompt the user for input.
 - `<QApplication>` and `<QtWidgets>`: These headers are used for creating GUI applications with Qt, including widgets and other graphical elements.

-After the includes are done I initialize a Qt application using the QApplication class and creates an instance of it named `a`.
-The `TcpClient` object is then created using the default constructor.
 ```cpp
 QApplication a(argc, argv);

 TcpClient client;
 ```

-This code creates a graphical user interface (GUI) with several widgets using the Qt library.

-The widgets created are:
-- `outputLabel`: a `QLabel` widget with the text "Enter message:"
-- `inputLineEdit`: a` QLineEdit` widget for the user to enter text
-- `sendButton`: a `QPushButton` widget with the text "Send"
-- `inputLabel`: a `QLabel` widget with the text "Received messages:"
-- `receivedTextEdit`: a `QPlainTextEdit` widget for displaying received messages.
-It is set to read-only, has a maximum block count of 100, - and is able to display multiple lines of text.
-- `debugLabel`: a `QLabel` widget with the text "Debug messages:"
-- `debugTextEdit`: a `QPlainTextEdit` widget for displaying debug messages.
-It is set to read-only, has a maximum height of 110 pixels, has a maximum block count of 100, and is styled with red text.

-The widgets are then added to a `QVBoxLayout`, which is a vertical layout manager that arranges the widgets vertically.
-Finally, the layout is set as the layout for the window widget.
+After the includes are done I initialize a Qt application using the `QApplication` class and creates an instance of it named `a`.
+The `TcpClient` object is then created using the default constructor.

 ```cpp
 QLabel* outputLabel = new QLabel("Enter message:");
 QLineEdit* inputLineEdit = new QLineEdit();